elejeune11/Sarc-Graph/README.md

 ## Python packages
 All code is written in python -- the following packages are required:

+The most extensive testing has been done in python 3.6.10

 * av
 * collections
 * csv